Content Intense Documentation

 what does content intense do?

 Since Content Intense is an enhanced replacement for the native Divi Blog module, you can expect things like multiple layout options and extended styling options that go beyond what the Blog module provides.
 Visit the Content Intense demo page to get an overview of what you can do with it out of the box, plus some custom styling options.
+Important note: Due to limitations by Elegant Themes for third party developers, Content Intense is not currently compatible with the Visual (front-end) Builder.

 how do i get started with content intense?